gyuminpk/Chesimul/README.md

 - If you and your opponent's king are eliminated from the board at the same time, you draw.
 - If there are no pieces but kings, you draw.

+## AI model
+- All AI models are trained with MCTS, Q-learning.
+- intermediate - 500 games / god - 5000 games